-We have been named as a third-party defendant in a lawsuit that involves refunds of mortgage insurance premiums under the Homeowners Protection Act.
-We are monitoring litigation addressing similar issues in which we have not been named a defendant.
-We are unable to assess the potential impact of any such litigation at this time.
-In addition, from time to time, we are involved in other disputes and legal proceedings in the ordinary course of business.
+From time to time, we are involved in disputes and legal proceedings in the ordinary course of business.
 In our opinion, based on the facts known at this time, the ultimate resolution of these ordinary course disputes and legal proceedings will not have a material adverse effect on our financial position or results of operations.